Synchronized Planarity with Applications to Constrained Planarity Problems

 \begin{theorem} \atemb can be solved in $O(m^2)$ time. \end{theorem}

-To reduce \cplan to \pqplan, we use the CD-tree~\cite{Blaesius2015}; also see Figure~\ref{fig:cdtree}.
+To reduce \cplan to \pqplan, we use the CD-tree~\cite{Blaesius2015}; see also Figure~\ref{fig:cdtree}.
 Each node of the CD-tree corresponds to a graph, called its \emph{skeleton}.
 Some vertices of a skeleton are \emph{virtual vertices}.
 Each virtual vertex corresponds to exactly one virtual vertex in a different skeleton, called its \emph{twin}, and there is a bijection between the edges incident to a virtual vertex and its twin.
-The tree structure of the CD-tree comes from these correspondences between twins, i.e., the CD-tree has an edge between two nodes if and only if their skeletons have virtual vertices that are twins of each other.
-It is known that a clustered graph is c-planar if and only if the skeletons of all nodes in its CD-tree can be embedded such that every virtual vertex and its twin have opposite rotation \cite[Theorem~1]{Blaesius2015}\punctuationfootnote{The theorem originally requires ``the same'' instead of ``opposite'' rotations, which is equivalent due to the tree structure.}.
-As the CD-tree has linear size and can be computed in linear time, this yields a linear reduction from \cplan to \pqplan.
+The tree structure of the CD-tree comes from these correspondences between twins, that is, the CD-tree has an edge between two nodes if and only if their skeletons have virtual vertices that are twins of each other.
+It is known that a clustered graph is c-planar if and only if the skeletons of all nodes in its CD-tree can be embedded such that every virtual vertex and its twin have opposite {rotation~\cite[Theorem~1]{Blaesius2015}\nolinebreak\punctuationfootnote{The theorem originally requires ``the same'' instead of ``opposite'' rotations, which is equivalent due to the tree structure.}.} As the CD-tree has linear size and can be computed in linear time, this yields a linear reduction from \cplan to \pqplan.

-\begin{theorem} \cplan can be solved in $O(n^2)$ time. \end{theorem} \begin{proof} We use the disjoint union of all skeletons of the CD-tree and match each virtual vertex with its twin using a pipe.
-We can assume that the underlying graph of a \cplan instance has no multi-edges and it must be planar to be cluster-planar, thus its number of edges satisfies $m \in O(n)$ and the runtime of our algorithm is $O(n^2)$ in this case. \end{proof}
+\begin{theorem} \cplan can be solved in $O((n+d)^2)$ time, where $d$ is the number of cluster boundary crossings. \end{theorem} \begin{proof} We use the disjoint union of all skeletons of the CD-tree and match each virtual vertex with its twin using a pipe.
+We can assume that the underlying graph of a \cplan instance has no multi-edges and it must be planar to be cluster-planar, thus its number of edges satisfies $m \in O(n+d)$ and the runtime of our algorithm is $O((n+d)^2)$. \end{proof}

 Another problem that investigates the enforcement of rotation constraints in planar embeddings is \ppqconp \cite{Blaesius2011}.
 Here, each vertex in the graph can be annotated with a PQ-tree that limits the rotations of (some of) its incident edges.